Building 2A, Room 206

 Deborah Stengle is the Assistant Director for International Student & Scholar Services and SEVIS Coordinator.
 In this role she works closely with the all the J-1 and F-1 international students and scholars.
 She worked previously in the Center from 2006-2011 as a Study Abroad Advisor.
 Prior to joining the Center for Global Engagement she was most recently the Director of Study Abroad at the Borough of Manhattan Community where she worked with faculty to implement study abroad programs and help students go abroad.
 Deborah loves traveling and working with students to help them realize their goals in their undergraduate careers.
 She herself was a study abroad student in Belize and then a Peace Corps Volunteer in Lithuania where she taught English as a Second Language.

-Danielle Castro is a College Assistant at The Center for International Service.
+Danielle Castro is a College Assistant at The Center for Global Engagement.
 She works mainly with student and scholar services, since 2004.
 Danielle enjoys working with students from around the world, talking with them and learning about their cultures and traditions.
 She was born and raised in Staten Island.
 Her free time is spent creating party favors and invitations, but spending time with her family is what she treasures the most.

 Linda Lewis is working mainly with International Students and Scholar Services.
 She also works with students attending the English Language Institute along with other tasks.
 Ms. Lewis has been with the Center since 1990.
 She was born and raised on Staten Island and worked in Manhattan for 9 years as a secretary for a maritime lawyer.
 She enjoys spending time with her two small grandchildren.
 She also enjoys walking, shopping, music, crafts, cooking, and movies.
 Her dream is to visit Italy one day and walk the cobblestone streets and see all the beautiful sights.

 Nina Morgenlander firstname.lastname@example.org

 Foreign Student Advisor